 Designing for the best name card printing may look like a simple task.
-However, creating your business card is not as trivial as one may end up thinking, as multiple parameters should be taken into consideration.
+However, creating your business card is not as trivial as one may end up thinking, as multiple parameters should to be taken into consideration.
 Before printing your name card, let’s look at the most suitable practices for designing one.

 The layout of a name card:

 A suitable and relevant format makes it possible to create a high quality business card.

 The standard size of a business card is an 85 mm X 54mm (or 8.5cm X 5.4cm) rectangle.
 It is the same size used for credit cards and therefore fits easily into any wallet or pocket.

 A business card can be presented vertically (portrait) or horizontally (landscape).
 The landscape layout remains the most used.

 To highlight a logo you can go for the portrait format.
 However, this layout represents a main disadvantage, that of limiting the content to the width of the card.
 Therefore, if your coordinates and or address are too long to fit in a portrait mode, the landscape format will be more suitable.

 This layout is commonly used as it allows for doubling the communication surface.